Candace Gunby is the Project Director for the Engaging Youth for Positive Change (EYPC) program.

 Andrew White is an undergraduate at the University of Illinois at Urbana-Champaign, studying Global Studies and Political Science.
 He is also the current Vice President of Chicago Area Peace Action UIUC Student Chapter, a James Scholar Honors Student, and a member of Inner Voices Social Issues Theatre.
 Additionally, he previously worked as the Multicultural Advocate for Allen Hall.
 His professional interests include education policy, comparative political and policy analysis, and increasing equity through legislation.

 Gio Marco Talavera is an undergraduate student at the University of Illinois at Urbana-Champaign, studying Technical Systems Management with a minor in Business and Agricultural Health and Safety.
 Although his major and minors are not related to media, he has a large interest in both photography and film.
 He is currently working with the Center of Innovation in Teaching and Learning as a Junior Production student.
 He also holds the position as the media chair for Philippine Student Association.

-Scott P. Hays, (Ph.D., Political Science), is a Senior Research Scientist with the Center for Prevention Research and Development of the School of Social Work at the University of Illinois at Urbana-Champaign.
-He and his team developed “Engaging Youth for Positive Change”.
-He has taught political science at the college level and his research has included municipal ordinance adoption in local communities, the role of policy change in substance abuse prevention and youth involvement in policy change.
+Scott P. Hays, (Ph.D., Political Science), is Director of Research and Development with The Strategic Collaboration Group, Inc. He most recently worked with the Center for Prevention Research and Development where he and his team developed “Engaging Youth for Positive Change”.
+Dr. Hays has taught political science at the college level and his research has included municipal ordinance adoption in local communities, the role of policy change in substance abuse prevention and youth involvement in policy change.
 He is co-editor of Engaging the Public: How Government and the Media Can Reinvigorate American Democracy (Rowman and Littlefield, 1998) and his research has appeared in a variety of academic journals including Frontiers in Public Health, The Journal of Public Health Management and Practice, the Journal of Politics, the Journal of Drug Education, and in Children, Youth and Environments.